hewliyang/fyp-typst/preliminaries.typ

 Mel-spectrograms address both of these issues, but it's transformaton operation is lossy and hence requires the use of a vocoder to invert the mel-spectrogram back into an audible waveform.
 Despite this, they are widely used across many of the earlier prominent works such as Tacotron @wang2017tacotronendtoendspeechsynthesis.
 VITS @kim2021conditionalvariationalautoencoderadversarial utilises both linear spectrograms as input to a posterior encoder, but uses mel-spectrograms for computing the reconstruction loss during training.

-WaveNet @oord2016wavenetgenerativemodelraw and achieved success utilizing raw waveforms while modern language model inspired causal decoders such as @betker2023betterspeechsynthesisscaling rely on discrete audio tokens, which are learnt representations from Discrete Variational Auto Encoders (DVAE).
+WaveNet @oord2016wavenetgenerativemodelraw and achieved success utilizing raw waveforms while modern language model inspired causal decoders such as @betker2023betterspeechsynthesisscaling rely on discrete audio tokens, which are learnt representations from a VQVAE.

 === Mel Spectrograms